The potential applications of muography to revealing sea shipwrecks: Results

 The simulated two-dimensional transmission maps for different scenarios, a shipwreck filled with water, crude oil, and RDX, are presented in Figures~\ref{fig:f2}--\ref{fig:f4}, assuming an exposure time of one week.
 Interpolation between angular bins is applied to produce a smooth density map.

 Figure~\ref{fig:f2}(a) shows the angular distribution of muon counts simulated in the free-water configuration, with the shipwreck filled with water and the detector deployed at an underwater depth of 50 m.
 Figure~\ref{fig:f2}(b) presents the difference in angular distribution of muons between two configurations where the shipwreck is filled with water in both cases.
 Figure~\ref{fig:f2}(c) displays the one-dimensional projection of the difference histograms between these water-filled configurations.
 Figures~\ref{fig:f2}(b) and (c) exhibit a uniform distribution, as both images correspond to the same configuration of the shipwreck filled with water, resulting in negligible differences.
 Figure~\ref{fig:f3}(a) shows the angular distribution of muon counts simulated in the water-target configuration, with the shipwreck filled with crude oil.
 Figure~\ref{fig:f3}(b) presents the difference (subtraction) of the angular distribution of muons between the water and crude oil configurations.
 Figure~\ref{fig:f3}(c) displays the one-dimensional projection of the difference histograms between the water and crude oil configurations, highlighting the muon excess corresponding to the crude oil-filled region due to less absorption from its lower density.
 Figure~\ref{fig:f4}(a) shows the angular distribution of muon counts simulated in the water-target configuration, with the shipwreck filled with RDX.
 Figure~\ref{fig:f4}(b) presents the difference (subtraction) of the angular distribution of muons between the water and RDX configurations.
 Figure~\ref{fig:f4}(c) displays the one-dimensional projection of the difference histograms between the water and RDX configurations, highlighting the muon deficit corresponding to the RDX-filled region due to greater absorption from its higher density.

-The significant deficit in muon flux observed in the x-projection of the difference histograms (water - RDX configurations, Figure~\ref{fig:f4}(c)) at \(\tan(\theta)\) values of -0.5\text~$\div$~0.5 can be attributed to the higher density of RDX compared to sea water, resulting in reduced muon flux.
+The significant deficit in muon flux observed in the x-projection of the difference histograms (water - RDX configurations, Figure~\ref{fig:f4}(c)) at \(\tan(\theta)\) values of -0.5 -- 0.5 can be attributed to the higher density of RDX compared to sea water, resulting in reduced muon flux.

-With sufficient angular coverage and longer exposure times, such 2D projections can be combined from multiple viewing positions to reconstruct a full three-dimensional tomographic model.
-For 3D reconstruction of shipwreck measurements in 4-8 positions around shipwreck are required.